Council wary of UTVs on city streets

 Other items

-Farmington resident Kevin Berry informed the council that he intends to be at the civic center pool at 6 a.m.
-April 1, to assist anyone willing to take part in an “experiment” to learn whether or not full-immersion baptism could serve as a successful treatment for COVID-19.
+Farmington resident Kevin Berry informed the council he intended to be at the civic center pool at 6 a.m.
+April 1, to help anyone willing to take part in an “experiment” to learn whether or not full-immersion baptism could serve as a successful treatment for COVID-19.
 The mayor emphasized to Berry, the council and others present that Berry's baptism service is not a city-sponsored activity.
 Berry assured the council that he would not attempt to baptize anyone against their will.

 Kevin R. Jenkins is the managing editor of the Farmington Press and can be reached at 573-756-8927 or kjenkins@farmingtonpressonline.com